AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

     <convs:SplitViewIconConverter x:Key="SplitViewIconConverter"/>
 </Window.Resources>
 ```
-Bind the button's content to the converter and pass as parameter to the converter the IsSplitViewPaneOpen property.
+Bind the button's content to the converter and pass the IsSplitViewPaneOpen property as a parameter to the converter.
 ``` xml
 <Button Command="{Binding ChangeSplitViewPaneStatusCommand}">
     <Button.Content>